bluewind-embedded-systems/things-public-docs/deploy-greenwich.md

 +----+-------------+---------------------+---------------------+----------+
 ```

-## More technical details
+## Technical details

 There's really no need to understand more technical details in order to
-start using your new Greenwich module from your simple
+start using your new Greenwich module from your simple example
-example application or host console.
-But as soon as you start writing your new killing application
+application or host console.
+But as soon as you start writing your
-you need to have a deeper understanding of
+new killing application you need to have a better understanding of
 the data structure and protocols.

 ### Customer database queries